charlesharding/temp-retake-issues/README.md

 This repository contains scripts that can be used to check and replicate the findings of

-> Harding C, Pompei M, Burmistrov D, Pompei F. Overlooked bias with thermometer evaluations
+> Harding C, Pompei M, Burmistrov D, Pompei F. Overlooked bias with thermometer evaluations using
-> using quickly retaken temperatures in EHR: applications to axillary, oral, temporal artery,
+> quickly retaken temperatures in EHR: axillary, oral, temporal artery, and tympanic thermometry.
-> and tympanic thermometry [Preprint]. medRxiv.
-2020. doi: https://doi.org/10.1101/2020.11.24.20237958
+> J Gen Intern Med (2021).
+DOI: https://doi.org/10.1007/s11606-021-06930-2

-The article is in submission.
+A medRxiv preprint of this article can be found here: https://doi.org/10.1101/2020.11.24.20237958

 ## Getting started